jimpapadop/tic-tac-toe_python/README.md

 # tic-tac-toe_python
-a simple tic tac toe game in python for beginers
+a simple tic tac toe game in python for beginners